-29 Pictures That Make Orders to Fort Bragg Look Good
+29 Pictures That Make Orders to Fort Liberty Look Good

 Pictures that make orders to Fort Bragg, NC look good: boardwalk to the beach in Wilmington, NC.

-We were less than excited when we first received orders to Fort Bragg, North Carolina (now known as Fort Liberty).
+We were less than excited when we first received orders to Fort Liberty, North Carolina (formerly known as Fort Bragg).

-Everyone we knew that had previously been stationed there were either outright negative or completely indifferent about it.
-I didn’t meet a single person that hoped to get stationed there again.
+Everyone we knew that had previously been stationed there was either outright negative or completely indifferent about it.
+I didn’t meet anyone who hoped to get stationed there again.

 But the truth is….we kind of loved it!

-Here are 29 pictures that make orders to Fort Bragg look good!
+Here are 29 pictures that make orders to Fort Liberty look good!

 North Carolina Outdoors Retro Nature Lover Graphic T-ShirtNorth Carolina Outdoors Retro Nature Lover Graphic T-ShirtNorth Carolina Outdoors Retro Nature Lover Graphic T-ShirtNorth Carolina Adventure Weekends: A Traveler's Guide to the Best Outdoor GetawaysNorth Carolina Adventure Weekends: A Traveler’s Guide to the Best Outdoor GetawaysNorth Carolina Adventure Weekends: A Traveler's Guide to the Best Outdoor Getaways